HTHgithub/Sentiment_Analysis_Of_Airline_News_Sources/README.md

 4. Use the *syuzhet* package to perform sentiment analysis of the scrapred articles and comment sections
 5. Use the results to compare and contrast the sentiment of or resulting in reporting of different airlines
 <br>
-When comparing the sentiment scores there were three main aspects that were looked at.
-Was there a difference in article sentiment between airlines?
-Was there a difference in comment sentiment between airlines?
-And, was there any difference in sentiment score between the two websites that I looked at?
+When comparing the sentiment scores there were two main aspects that were looked at.
+Was there a difference in article sentiment between airlines, and was there a difference in comment sentiment between airlines?
 Once the sentiment scores were calculated they were analyzed using appropriate statistical tests to look for significant differences between groups.

 ## Results